MicrosoftDocs/cpp-docs/docs/standard-library/atomic-functions.md

 The retrieved value that is stored in *`Atom`*.

-## <a name="atomic_signal_fence"></a> atomic_signal_fence
+## <a name="atomic_signal_fence"></a> `atomic_signal_fence`

-Acts as a *fence*—which is a memory synchronization primitive that enforces ordering between load/store operations—between other fences in a calling thread that have signal handlers that are executed in the same thread.
+Acts as a *fence* — a memory synchronization primitive that enforces ordering between load/store operations — between other fences in a calling thread that have signal handlers that are executed in the same thread.

 ```cpp
 inline void atomic_signal_fence(memory_order Order) noexcept;